rky0930/MyTensorflowBenchmark/README.md

 # My Tensorflow Benchmark
 This is My TensorFlow benchmark.
 All source code and environment are included in this repo.
-You can build your own benchmark tools and you can try to reproduce the results.
+You can make your own benchmark tools and try to reproduce the results.
 Question/PR/Issues are welcome
 - [한글](README_korean.md)
 ### Result Screent Shot (2019/06/24)